ExtraHop Command-line Reference

-(Console only) Puts the ExtraHop system into eca mode.
-After the eca command executes and the system is in eca mode, you can pass in any of the sub-commands listed below to manage connected sensors, recordstores, and packetstores.
+(Command appliance only) Puts the ExtraHop system into eca mode.
+After the eca command executes and the system is in eca mode, you can pass in any of the sub-commands listed below to manage connected Discover appliances.

-Provides commands to add a sensor to a console.
+Provides commands to add a Discover appliance to the Command appliance.

 After you run the eca addnode command, you are prompted to type the following parameters:

-- Type the hostname of the sensor you are adding.
+- Type the hostname of the Discover appliance you are adding.

 - setup password

-- Type the password of the sensor setup user.
+- Type the password of the Discover appliance setup user.

 - product key (optional)